RishabhSkr/DailyDoseBlogWebsite/README.md

 - Fix the bug type(authorId) string  to Int (invalid type zod val) in the blog request route
 - blog id int to (uuid)string in the blog request route
 - Bug Fix change the behaviour after and before login/Signup using useLocation Hook
+- Bug Fix Responive Design for the Blog Page
+- Bug fix date is not showing in the blogs page showing (Invalid Date) Reason:backned updated not to cloudflare worker

 ## Commit changes
 - commit the changes to the git